romainleduc/draft-js-wysiwyg/README.md

 ## Usage

-Here is a quick example to get you started.
+Here is a very basic example to get you started.

 ```jsx
 import React from 'react';